Code-Institute-Submissions/MazeGym-MS1/README.md

 _Home_

-Background picture shows strong and confident person, it motivates people.
-Home page includes website logo in navigation bar.
-Sign In form easy to find in Navigation Bar.
-New member able to Sign In and get first class for free.
-There is links to about, classes and gallery sections.
+Home section contains hero image, navbar, jumbotron and button.
+Navbar contains Maze Gym logo, about, classes and gallery links.
+When link pushed it scrolls down to the exact section.
+Sign In button contains modal with Sign In form.
+Home section contains jumbotron with welcome message.
+Has Find Out More button, which links to About section.

 _About_

-About section describes gym, has three pictures and button which link to classes section.
+About section describes gym and it's community, has three pictures and button which links to classes section.

 _Classes_

-Classes section explains prices and other details of membership.
-Schedule added for visitors and members to check times.
+Classes section contains card deck and button which link to schedule's PDF file.
+Schedule file provides time and day on a specific class.
+Card's contains membership name, price, description and BUY button.

 _Gallery_

-In gallery section firt Time Visitors and member could see pictures and motivational video.
+In gallery section first Time Visitors and member could see pictures in carousel and motivational video.

 _Location and contact information_

-Added map to see gym's location.
-As well added opening times, address, email, and phone number. on the bottom social links to gym's social media.
+Added Google map to see gym's location.
+Footer contains Gym's logo, working hours and contact details (phone number, email and address).
+On the bottom of footer  there is social media list (icons).
+They link to Facebook, Twitter, Instagram and Youtube.

 ## **Design** ##